You may have heard me say before that we follow a four-year cycle of chronological history in our homeschool.

-What did I do with the big kids?
-I used Story of the World through the first cycle (with some unit studies.)
-The second cycle was strictly project-based unit studies with lots of literature.
-And during the third cycle, we took on all kinds of text curriculum, project-based research, video curriculum and literature.
+What did the cycles look like with the big kids?
+I used Story of the World through the first cycle, along with some unit studies.
+The second cycle was strictly completed with project-based unit studies and lots of literature.
+During the third cycle, we took on all kinds of text curriculum, project-based research, video curriculum, and literature.

-Little man and I are going to take our time and bebop through chronological history in a much more relaxed (yet, still rigorous) way.
-We’ll begin with Creation and work our way through the 21st century on our own time – and then start the process over again once for good measure and more depth.
-The decision feels really good.
+The little man and I are going to take our time and walk through chronological history in a much more relaxed (yet, still rigorous) way.
+We’ll begin with Creation and work our way through the 21st century on our own timeline – and then start the process over again once for good measure and more depth.
+This decision feels really good.

 It’s nice to get to a point in your homeschooling journey when you realize relaxed learning is just fine.